Softinn-Solutions/si-css-helper/README.md

 # Softinn CSS Helper

-A simple css helper that complements Twitter Bootstrap.
+A simple css helper that complements Twitter Bootstrap 3.

 ## Getting Started

-Make sure you have reference to Twitter Bootstrap stylesheets before you includes si-css-helper.css.
+Make sure you have referenced to Twitter Bootstrap stylesheets before you include si-css-helper.css.

 ### Installing